Bob picks out some colourful fish that are suitable for temperate aquariums despite often being sold in the tropical tanks of the local fish shops.

 Balmy barbs

-The Cyprinids (carps and minnows) are the largest family of fish, so it’s not really a surprise that they include many ideal temperate subjects beyond the goldfish.
+The Cyprinids (carps and minnows) are the largest family of fish.
+So, it’s no surprise that they include many ideal temperate subjects beyond the goldfish.

 Origin: Myanmar.